Support-pl/ione-whmcs-module/README.md

 # ione-whmcs-module
 IONe based Provisioning Module for WHMCS

+Manage and account your Virtual Infrastructure using IOpenNebula and WHMCS

+# Installation

 Before you start, don't forget to install and configure IONe Cloud at your OpenNebula.
 [Manual here](https://docs.ione-cloud.net/).

 ## 1. WHMCS Pre-configure